 *The other locations around Magnetic Island that you can get a snorkel card include SeaLink Breakwater Terminal, Magnetic Island Post Office, Tropical Topless Car Rentals, Fish’n Fuel’n, Base Magnetic Island, Pro Dive, Pleasure Divers, Arcadia Newsagent, Aquasearch, Island Palms, Horseshoe Bay Foodworks and Magnetic Island Museum.

 Top tips and important notes: Please do not stand on coral or hold onto the sub-surface numbered floats.

 Water clarity is poorer during and after south-east winds and avoid very low or high tides during new or full moon phases.

 It’s important to remember that marine stingers might be present throughout the entire year in tropical Queensland, with the risks higher during the marine stinger season that runs from November to May.
 Protective swimwear is required.
 Please visit the Marine Stingers information Surf Life Saving Queensland for more advice.

 CLICK HERE for more information about the Magnetic Island Snorkel Trails by SeaLink Queensland.

 Staying at Mariners North Holiday Apartments it’s just a short stroll to the SeaLink Ferry Terminal to Magnetic Island.
-The journey takes just twenty minutes and 18 ferry services depart daily.
+The journey for this day trip to Magnetic Island from Townsville takes just twenty minutes and 18 ferry services depart daily.
 Book your Townsville to Magnetic Island Return Ferry Transfer here.

 image courtesy of Townsville Enterprise.